-Sean Gorman focuses on aggressive advocacy for high-risk and high-value U.S. and international business disputes.
+Sean Gorman focuses on high-risk and high-value U.S. and international business disputes.

-Chambers & Partners, in their 2016 edition of Chambers USA, describes Sean as "a very effective advocate and a brilliant strategist," while their 2015 edition notes that he is a "respected commercial litigator with particular expertise in disputes affecting clients in the energy and financial services industries,” and reported that Sean is “recommended by clients for his ‘immediate laser focus on the issue and his ability to quickly and confidently formulate a strategy.’”
-In 2014, Chambers USA highlighted another client’s outstanding experience: “[Sean] achieved results in trial beyond my highest expectations—I was really impressed with his toughness as a trial lawyer.
-He’s also a skilled strategist in litigation—you don’t always get that combination together.”
-And in 2013, Chambers USA noted one client’s particular praise: “Sean has been like a miracle worker.”
+Sean's strategic thinking, outstanding courtroom advocacy, and grit receive consistent and extraordinary recognition.
+In 2019, Chambers USA reported that clients describe Sean as "a brilliant litigator and masterful strategist,” and that he is "very effective and personable in court."
+In 2018, Chambers USA reported that clients consider Sean "a very compelling strategic thinker" as well as "very responsive, knowledgeable, practical and insightful," further commenting that "his courtroom presence is polished and he also projects a genuineness and humility that allow him to connect effectively with people."
+In 2017, Chambers USA noted client commentary that Sean "is efficient and practical, I have absolute confidence in his advice."
+In 2016, Chambers USA described Sean as "a very effective advocate and a brilliant strategist," while the 2015 edition noted that he is a "respected commercial litigator with particular expertise in disputes affecting clients in the energy and financial services industries," and reported that Sean is "recommended by clients for his 'immediate laser focus on the issue and his ability to quickly and confidently formulate a strategy.'"
+In 2014, Chambers USA highlighted another client's outstanding experience: "[Sean] achieved results in trial beyond my highest expectations—I was really impressed with his toughness as a trial lawyer.
+He's also a skilled strategist in litigation—you don't always get that combination together."
+And in 2013, Chambers USA noted one client's particular praise: "Sean has been like a miracle worker."

-Sean has handled complex business litigation and arbitration matters, including oil & gas, contract, fraud, antitrust, force majeure, copyright, products liability, business disparagement, and real estate matters, for both plaintiffs and defendants.
+Sean handles complex business litigation and arbitration matters, including contract, fraud, oil & gas, antitrust, force majeure, trade secrets, business disparagement, and real estate matters, for both plaintiffs and defendants.
 He has represented clients based in the United States, Europe, Asia, Latin America, and the Middle East in the energy, chemical, petrochemical, steel, communications, oil field services, medical products, software, accounting, financial services, construction, real estate, and manufacturing sectors.

 Recent Notable Matters